 Robert Whelan a Company Sergeant Major with the Royal Irish Rifles was awarded both the Military Medal and the Military Cross.
 The citation on the awarding of the Military Cross reveals a man of great bravery.
 He fell in 1917 aged 25.
 He is named on the War Memorial of St Jude’s C of I Church, Belfast.
-William Davey, a law graduate of QUB who served as a major in the Northumberland Fusiliers stood in the General Election of December 1918 as a pro Home Rule candidate for the Irish Parliamentary Party in the Duncairn constituency in Belfast.
+William Davey, a law graduate of QUB who served as a major in the Northumberland Fusiliers stood in the General Election of December 1918 as a pro-Home Rule candidate for the Irish Parliamentary Party in the Duncairn constituency in Belfast.
 The seat was won by the Irish Unionist, Sir Edward Henry Carson.
 Sam PIcken a Randalstown doctor was born this day in 1890.
-In WW1 he was awarded the Military Medal for “Conspicuous gallantry and devotion to duty in going forward under heavy shell fire” .
+In WW1 he was awarded the Military Medal for “Conspicuous gallantry and devotion to duty in going forward under heavy shell fire”.
 In 1935 following a heart attack, he drowned at Castlerock.
 RAF Seargent Thomas Dick from Carrickfergus died in a raid on Stettin, Poland in 1944.
-On the same night Charles Murray died on a mission to Stettin, Germany.
+On the same night, Charles Murray died on the same mission.
 402 Lancaster Bombers took part in this raid of which 23 were lost.
-Today’s veteran Air Commodore James “Paddy” Forsythe started flying with Queen’s University’s Air Squadron.
+One of today’s veterans Air Commodore James “Paddy” Forsythe started flying with Queen’s University’s Air Squadron.
 Photo – David V. Currie, a Canadian, was awarded the Victoria Cross for his actions during the 36-hour battle at Saint-Lambert-sur-Dives, in 1944 in Normandy.